spacemeshos/svm-codec-npm/README.md

 -----

 ### Known Issues
-- No CI yet.
-- No integration with svm-codec releases is implemented yet.
+- integration with svm-codec releases is NYI.
-- No tight types in Typescript typings yet.